Gogo1951/Groupie/README.md

 ### :hand:  **CURRENT NEEDS**

 As a new add-on, we can use a hand raising awarenss.
-Telling your friends will really help us get some traction. (=
+Telling your friends about Groupie will really help us get traction. (=

-If you're a streamer, please feel free to plug or review Groupie on your channel.
+If you're a Streamer, please feel free to plug or review Groupie on your channel.

 We can also use help translating the add-on.
 Reach out on Discord if you want to help!